emilianomp/autocommerce/README.md

-# AutoCommerce - Final Project
+# ZeusCar - Final Project

 This is a complete, functional, and optimized e-commerce application for automobiles, built with Next.js, TypeScript, and Tailwind CSS.
 It simulates a real-world client delivery.